ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Branding – The Agencies branding for lock screen, wallpapers, and reporting if the device is lost can be configured.
 * Device features – Configures device features, for example, AirDrop and Bluetooth pairing, within iOS devices.

+Microsoft also provide a [Microsoft Supervised patterns](https://docs.microsoft.com/en-us/mem/intune/enrollment/ios-ipados-supervised-device-security-configurations) which is designed to assist in the securing iOS devices based on organisation risk requirements.

+Intune and Apple Business Manager in combination can be leveraged to restrict the applications deployed to iOS devices.
+When restricting application deployments, the App Store is blocked and all application management is completed through the Company Portal.
+In this pattern, all applications must be licensed within Apple Business Manager and use device based licensing.

 Securing iOS devices Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification